 Visit BartolomÉ for a guided tour to see the island’s dramatic volcanic features.
 Continue to Sullivan Bay on Santiago Island to witness the giant lava formations contrasting the white-coral-sand beach.

 Early landing in the small town of Puerto Villamil before beginning the hike to the Sierra Negra Volcano, which has the largest basaltic caldera in the GalÁpagos.
 In the afternoon, explore the tortoise breeding centre in the Puerto Villamil area.

 Day 6 Elizabeth Bay/Urbina Bay (1B, 1L, 1D)

 Pay a morning visit to Elizabeth Bay which offers amazing bird and marine life viewing opportunities.
 Head out on the pangas and explore the shallows and mangroves to look for sea turtles and penguins.
-Visit Urbina Bay, located at the base of Alcedo Volcano.
-Hike the trail to get a view of the caldera and watch for land iguanas along the way.
+Visit Urbina Bay, located at the base of the Alcedo Volcano.
+Hike the trail for a chance to see land tortoises in the wild, watching for land iguanas along the way.

 Day 7 Tagus Cove/Punta Espinoza (1B, 1L, 1D)

 Stop for a visit at Tagus Cove and hike to a lookout to get a stunning view of the bay.
 Spot old graffiti on the cliffs from whalers and pirates who once visited the the cove.
 Continue to Punta Espinoza on Fernandina, the youngest of the GalÁpagos Islands.
 Witness the large colony of marine iguanas and a variety of bird life.